netobserv/pano-research/README.md

 such as DNS, HTTP, LDAP, SSL/TLS, SIP, etc.  As an example of PANO's utility, we present a demo using DNS.

+While several approaches to this problem are possible, we sought to take a balanced technique, in terms of trading off efficiency vs. generality.
+For example, while we could do everything in kernel space with eBPF, that would require constant changes to the kernel.
+Similarly, using python for everything would be fast and simple, but slow due to the generality.
+Instead, we strike a balance: we use eBPF for packet filtering and capture, for performance reasons, and C++ or Go in user-space for efficienty.
+Where possible, we re-use existing tools where it makes sense.

 ## Background

 As an observability tool, PANO consists of a pipeline of service components.
 The pipeline